jannismain/mkdocs-macros-includex/README.md

       modules: ['includex']
 ```

-Then you can use it to dynamically include file content in your documentation like this:
+Then you can use it to dynamically include file content in your documentation

 ```md
 ### Versioning